How To Tie-Dye: A Workshop With The Master

 Warning: the art of tie-dye is highly addictive.
 Within an hour of learning it’s likely you won’t own a single white item of clothing or house linen.
-Which is why we’re just a little bit mad at LA designer and tie-dye master Raquel Allegra, who flew into London just in time for craft month to teach us the tricks of the trade.
-Up your upcycling game this craft month with these tips and tricks we learnt from Raquel.
-And prepare to start your life in a tie-dye house…
+Which is why, back in 2017, we were just a little bit mad at LA designer and tie-dye master Raquel Allegra, who flew into London to teach us the tricks of the trade.
+As the tie-dye trend booms in lockdown, we’re revisiting her masterclass to help you up your upcycling game with these tips and tricks we learnt from Raquel.
+Prepare to start your life in a tie-dye house…

 LA-based designer Raquel Allegra started working with recycled garments and fabrics very early in her career.
 From her signature shredding techniques (in which she ‘unravels’ fabrics to create sheer, cobweb-like designs in her pieces) to multi-colour dip and tie-dying, she started working with oversized vintage T-shirts recycled from the LA County Prison System.
 Talk about taking something old and unloved and making it into something beautiful.